Dr. Seuss: Retired books

 Seuss's work for children has been criticized for unconscious racist themes.
 Dr. Seuss Enterprises, the organization that owns the rights to the books, films, TV shows, stage productions, exhibitions, digital media, licensed merchandise, and other strategic partnerships, announced on March 2, 2021, that it would stop publishing and licensing six books.
 The publications include And to Think That I Saw It on Mulberry Street (1937), If I Ran the Zoo (1950), McElligot's Pool (1947), On Beyond Zebra!
 (1955), Scrambled Eggs Super!
 (1953) and The Cat's Quizzer (1976).
 According to the organization, the books "portray people in ways that are hurtful and wrong" and are no longer being published.

 Style

 Poetic meters

 Geisel wrote most of his books in anapestic tetrameter, a three-beat poetic meter employed by many poets of the English literary canon.
 This is often suggested as one of the reasons that Geisel's writing was so well received.
-Some of his books, especially those for the youngest children such as Green Eggs and Ham and One Fish, Two Fish use two-beat Iambic or trochaic tetrameter.
+Some of his books, especially those for the youngest children such as Green Eggs and Ham and One Fish, Two Fish, Red Fish, Blue Fish use two-beat iambic or trochaic tetrameter.